nico-barbas/lily/README.md

     foobbar = foobar + 1
 end

+match foobar:
+    when 1:

+    end
+    when 2:

+    end
+    when 3:

+    end
+end

 -- Functions declaration and calling: fn add(a: number, b: number): number
     result = a + b